gwotto/bolt-lmm-pipeline/README.md

    individual).
 Any number of columns may follow.
 Values of -9 and NA are interpreted as missing data.
 All other values in the column should be numeric.
-2. fam file.
+2. Sample information file for genotype data in .fam format.
-3. Sample file (bolt --sampleFile argument).
+3. Sample information file for imputed data in Oxford .sample format (used in bolt --sampleFile argument).
 4. Data directory containing core snp files (in .bed and .bim format) and imputed snp files (in .bgen format).
 Currently these are ukb_gen_chr\*.bim, ukb_gen_chr\*.bed, and ukb_imp_chr\*.bgen files in `/rds/general/project/uk-biobank-2017/live/reference/sdata_latest/` by default.
+(TODO)
 5. A file that is listing missing samples to remove (for the bolt --remove argument), e.g. samples in the fam-file that are missing in the sample-file.
 This is a header-less tab-delimited text file,